 The Goodson Law Library has extensive holdings in Canadian law, emphasizing English language material, housed either in the reference collection or on Level 1 under call numbers beginning with KE.
 The collection is arranged beginning with national statutes, followed by administrative codes, gazettes, case digests and reporters, and then other material, such as treatises.
 Following the national collection, the provincial collections are arranged in a similar fashion.
 Canadian law journals are shelved on Level 4 with Law Periodicals, alphabetically by title.
 Selected Canadian legal material is also available online, through the research services LexisNexis Quicklaw, Westlaw, and HeinOnline, among others.

-Tjaden, Ted., Researching Canadian Law.
+Tjaden, Ted, Researching Canadian Law.
 Includes an introduction to the Canadian legal system and information about both print and online resources.
 The author also publishes Legal Research and Writing (Essentials of Canadian Law series), 5th edition available at KE250 .T53 2010.

 Canada's judicial system is composed of both provincial courts and federal courts.
 Provincial courts hear cases involving provincial law and most federal law cases.
 Although there are variations, all the provinces have developed a system with trial courts of general jurisdiction (whose names vary from province to province) whose decisions may be appealed to courts of appeal.

-Canada has a federal court of limited jurisdiction, known until 1971 as the Exchequer Court, which hears such matters as copyright, patents, and claims against the federal government.
+Canada has a Federal Court of limited jurisdiction, known until 1971 as the Exchequer Court, which hears such matters as copyright, patents, and claims against the federal government.
 The decisions of both federal and provincial courts may be appealed to the Supreme Court of Canada, which is also the constitutional court.
 The website of the Supreme Court of Canada provides a good explanation of the Canadian judicial system.

 Beginning with 1974, a commercially produced reporter, National Reporter (KE138 .N37), has published all Supreme Court and Federal Court of Appeal decisions and a selection of cases heard by the British House of Lords and the Privy Council.
 Decisions appear more quickly here than in the official publications.
 This set also provides headnotes to the decisions and is keyed to a topic index created by one of Canada's major law publishers, Maritime Law Book Company (much like West's key number system).

 The Law Library has a selection of the current provincial reporters and some earlier reporter series.
 Provincial reporters are published for each of the provinces and territories, except for Prince Edward Island and Newfoundland, which have a combined reporter.
 Only Ontario and Québec have had uninterrupted reporting for any length of time.
 Provincial reports for others areas began only in the late 1970s or early 1980s.
 To find whether the library has the provincial reporter you want, perform a subject search in the online catalog: law reporters, digests, etc.--[province name].
 A large number of provincial court decisions are on Quicklaw and Westlaw (International Materials > Canada > All Canadian Cases > By Jurisdiction).

 The other method of updating cases is to use Canadian case citators (or "noter-uppers") in print.
-The end of the Canadian Abridgment consists of a series of volumes entitled Canadian Case Citations (KE173 .C353).
-In order to update a case, you must search it in each of the series by case name and then go to the paper pamphlets that update the citations.
+The end of the Canadian Abridgment consists of a series of volumes entitled Canadian Case Citations (KE173 .C353, 1867-2008).
+In order to completely update a case in a print citator, you must search it in each of the series by case name and then go to the paper pamphlets that update the citations.
 Although the Canadian Abridgment's citator is the most comprehensive, it does not contain all cases, and is no longer updated in print at the Law Library.
 The Canadian Legal Research and Writing Guide includes a comparison and how-to guides for the major case citators.

 Certain statutes enable federal or provincial executive agencies to create rules and regulations to govern various areas.
 These rules and regulations, together with other subordinate legislation, such as orders and municipal by-laws, may be referred to as regulations or statutory instruments.

 Québec law is not as foreign to the rest of Canadian law as one might think.
-After all, Québec is still bound by Canadian federal law.
+After all, the province of Québec is still bound by Canadian federal law.
 The federal cases decided in Québec provincial courts are decided in the same way as in all other provinces.
 The major influence of the civil law is in the area of Québec's private law, i.e., that part of the law that regulates the relationships among individuals, associations and corporations.
 Henri Kélada's Précis de droit québécois (KEQ 219 .K44 1997) is a good introduction to Québec law.
 Quebec Civil Law: An Introduction to Quebec Private Law (KEQ 219.Q83 1993) provides a useful basic background as well.
 Le May & Goubau, La Recherche Documentaire en Droit, 5th ed.
 (Ref.
 KEQ 140.L45 2002), provides a concise introduction to researching Canadian federal and Québec provincial law in French.
 General research guides listed in section III also include chapters on Quebec research.

 Québec enacted the Civil Code of Lower Canada in the late 1800s.
 About a century later it developed the Civil Code of Québec, which was a massive revision of the earlier code.
 Québec phased in part of the Civil Code of Québec in the 1980s.
 In 1991 Parliament passed into law a revision of the Civil Code of Québec that replaced both of the earlier codes.
 This newest code became effective as of January 1, 1994.
-The code is in ten sections: Persons, Family, Successions, Property, Obligations, Claims and Hypothecs, Evidence, Prescription, Publication of Rights and Private International Law.
+The code is in ten sections: Persons, Family, Successions, Property, Obligations, Prior Claims and Hypothecs, Evidence, Prescription, Publication of Rights, and Private International Law.